-Cold Chamomile Tea
+Iced Chamomile Tea

 One of my favorite herbal teas is chamomile.
 It is wonderful hot or iced, caffeine-free, and full of health benefits.
 What’s not to love?
 This tea is composed of chamomile flowers that have been dried.
 It is commonly prepared by steeping in hot water.
-I’m also going to show you how to make this tea as a cold brew, my new favorite method of preparing tea, peculiarly in the warm summer months.
+I’m also going to show you how to make this tea as a cold brew, my new favorite method of preparing tea, particularly in the warm summer months.

 This post may contain affiliate links.
 See my disclosure policy here.